delapuente/HoughTransform/README.md

 There is no documentation and it is not intended to be.
 The code is just an example of implementation and it is clear enougth to be self-explanatory.

-You can find more info in [my hought transformation space](http://unoyunodiez.com/houghtransform/).
+You can find more info in [my hough transformation space](http://unoyunodiez.com/houghtransform/).

 ## Version history